 Due east of urban Cottbus, and bordering Poland to the west, is the beautiful town of Forst, which rests on the tranquil banks of Lusatian Neisse.
 A region rich in history, it is home to many Victorian-era structures and monuments, all preserved by Forst denizens’ common love for their cultural heritage.

 For some, Forst is a beautiful, temperate place to spend your summers in.
 For a growing number of people, however, living in Forst in Brandenburg, Germany has become something to be coveted.
-The city, for one, is not too urban, and not too rural – it’s one of those rare places that allows you the quiet of country life while affording you all the luxuries of city living.
+The city, for one, is not too urban, and not too rural – it’s one of those rare places that allow you the quiet of country life while affording you all the luxuries of city living.
 Settling down in Forst gives individuals and families the comfortable and unhurried lives they are looking for – if they even manage to find a suitable living space, that is.

 As the population continues to expand, the supply of living spaces continues to drop.
 That’s why renovating and refurbishing existing buildings have become indispensable resources for the city.
 The goals of such efforts are many, but their primary mission is to overcome space and resource limitations by creating more space and bring Forst’s oldest buildings to meet the latest safety and technical standards.
 As a result, building extensions and attic conversions are now viewed as better, more feasible alternatives to establishing new buildings.

 There’s much to be said about Fruchtstrasse, but none are as worthy of mention as its accessibility to urban, recreational, and cultural places.
 It’s strategically located near convenient public transport links, and are just a few blocks away from key government offices and schools.
-Neighbouring streets are also littered with several recreational spaces such as bowling alleys, restaurants, and various shops dealing in different wares.
-Standpark Mitte, a local park, also sits just outside planned housing complex, and a major park reserve can be visited only 20 kilometres away from the building.
+Neighboring streets are also littered with several recreational spaces such as bowling alleys, restaurants, and various shops dealing in different wares.
+Standpark Mitte, a local park, also sits just outside planned housing complex, and a major park reserve can be visited only 20 kilometers away from the building.

 HOGA Real Estate GmbH sees these houses as an opportunity of a lifetime, and are looking for partner investors to help them grab hold of their goals.